Constitutional Right to Child Custody — Cary Custody and Visitation Attorney

 Maginnis Howard no longer practices family law.
 We currently work personal injury cases, consumer cases relating to credit or harassing phone calls, and wage and hour/employment cases.

 Child custody issues between two biological parents are determined by the best interests of the child standard.
 The court looks at both parents and determines the child custody arrangement based on who can best care for the child.
 There are many factors the courts use to make this determination so a lawyer with a detailed understanding of the law is very important.
-For all of your child custody and visitation questions, contact the Raleigh family law attorneys of Maginnis Law at 919.960.1545 to seek possible solutions.
-We have the knowledge and experience to guide you through this difficult time.

 When third parties, such as grandparents or stepparents, are brought into custody disputes, the custody arrangements can become more complicated.
 In some cases the courts will decide that there is no “standing” for a grandparent or stepparent to contest custody.
 A United States Supreme Court decision gives a presumption to biological parents that a fit parent’s decision is in the best interests of the child.
 Special weight must be given to the interest of a legal parent in decisions about a child.